rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 then use `git bisect` to track down **precisely** which commit caused the problem.
-A nice side-effect of this style is that you are left with a fairly fine-grained set of commits at the end, all of which build and pass testes.
+A nice side-effect of this style is that you are left with a fairly fine-grained set of commits at the end, all of which build and pass tests.
 This often helps reviewing.

 **Incremental builds with `--keep-stage`.** Sometimes just checking whether the compiler builds is not enough.
 A common example is that